 Remain calm; alert the instructor and your immediate neighbors.
 Personal safety, yours and others in the labs, is always the top priority.
 A small fire in a small container can be suffocated by covering it with a watch glass or inverted beaker.
 With a somewhat larger fire, you need to decide whether or not you think you can control it with a fire extinguisher.

 Use of a Fire Extinguisher:

 Located by the doors in both labs; a back-up fire extinguisher is located at the west end of the floor.
 Maintain an escape position; i.e. stay between the fire and the doorway.
 Break the plastic ring, pull out the metal ring, release the hose from the bracket, direct the hose at the base of the flames, and press the lever down.

-Note: the fire extinguishers are heavy and not particularly easy to direct.
 These are multi-purpose dry chemical extinguishers, safe for anything we use in lab.